 While you are free to sell in any marketplace you like, we recommend the following guidelines:

-- If you are a US seller, sell in the US marketplace.
-The US is not only the largest of the Amazon marketplaces, but it is also the easiest on which to start selling.
+• If you are a US seller, sell in the US marketplace.
+The US is not only the largest of the Amazon marketplaces, but it is also the easiest place to get started.

 Step 2 – Select your business model